-The Film Society of Lincoln Center’s landmark state-of-the-art Elinor Bunin Munroe Film Center, located at 144 West 65th St., is a multi-screen theater and cultural venue opened to the public in the heart of Lincoln Center’s campus in June of 2011.
+Film at Lincoln Center’s landmark state-of-the-art Elinor Bunin Munroe Film Center, located at 144 West 65th St., is a multi-screen theater and cultural venue that opened to the public in the heart of Lincoln Center’s campus in June of 2011.
 For rental information, visit here or contact [email protected].

-The Film Center, named after the late Film Society board member, and award-winning filmmaker and designer Elinor Bunin Munroe, was part of the 16-acre Lincoln Center campus redevelopment and designed by David Rockwell and Rockwell Group who also collaborated with Diller Scofidio + Renfro on the exterior.
-The 17,500 square foot venue will house 2 theaters, an amphitheater and a café.
-The 140-seat Francesca Beale Theater shows specialty film releases, and the intimate 85-seat Howard Gilman Theater screens a combination of new film releases and special programs.
+The Film Center, named after the late Film at Lincoln Center board member, and award-winning filmmaker and designer Elinor Bunin Munroe, was part of the 16-acre Lincoln Center campus redevelopment and designed by David Rockwell and Rockwell Group who also collaborated with Diller Scofidio + Renfro on the exterior.
+The 17,500 square foot venue houses two theaters, an amphitheater, and a café.
+The 144-seat Francesca Beale Theater shows specialty film releases, and the 85-seat Howard Gilman Theater screens a combination of new film releases and special programs.
 The Amphitheater, with a 152” Panasonic Plasma screen (the largest of its kind on public display in the country) houses lectures, panels and educational programs.
 An ATM is available in the lobby.